macktron/macktron.github.io/index.markdown

 title: "Analyzing Polarization in the European Parliament"
 ---

+---
-In the last 20 years, **political polarization** has increased across Europe, reshaping democratic debate and trust in institutions.
-One key driver of this trend is the evolving **media landscape**.
+In the last 20 years, political polarization has increased across Europe, reshaping democratic debate and trust in institutions.
+One key driver of this trend is the evolving media landscape.
 As traditional news sources lose dominance, fragmented platforms and social media algorithms increasingly amplify ideological divides.

-A [2023 report by the European Commission](https://home-affairs.ec.europa.eu/whats-new/publications/media-and-polarisation-europe-strategies-local-practitioners-address-problematic-reporting-may-2023_en) highlights how polarization—particularly since the **mid-2010s**—has become a growing concern for democratic stability and local governance across EU member states.
+A [2023 report by the European Commission](https://home-affairs.ec.europa.eu/whats-new/publications/media-and-polarisation-europe-strategies-local-practitioners-address-problematic-reporting-may-2023_en) highlights how polarization, particularly since the mid-2010s, has become a growing concern for democratic stability and local governance across EU member states.

-To explore whether this broader societal polarization is mirrored in formal decision-making, we turn to the **European Parliament**, the EU’s central legislative body.
+To explore whether this broader societal polarization is mirrored in formal decision-making, we turn to the European Parliament, the EU’s central legislative body.

 ---

-### A Data-Driven Look at Political Divides

-We use data from **[VoteWatch Europe](https://www.votewatch.eu/)**, which tracks how Members of the European Parliament (MEPs) vote on legislation.
-The dataset covers **roll-call votes from 2005 to 2021**.
-These votes capture whether MEPs supported, opposed, or abstained on specific legislative items, and are accompanied by metadata such as their **European Parliamentary Group (EPG)** and national party affiliation.
+Data was obtained from **[VoteWatch Europe](https://www.votewatch.eu/)**, which tracks how Members of the European Parliament (MEPs) vote on legislation.
+The dataset covers roll-call votes from 2005 to 2021.
+These votes capture whether MEPs supported, opposed, or abstained on specific legislative items, as well as metadata such as their European Parliamentary Group (EPG) and national party affiliation.
+, as well as
 By analyzing these records over time and across different policy areas, we aim to measure:

 * How cohesion within eurpean parliment group evolves,
 * How closely political groups align with each other,
 * Within what policy areas divisions emerges,
-* And whether there is a long-term trend toward greater **fragmentation or cohesion**.
+* And whether there is a long-term trend toward greater fragmentation or cohesion.

 ---

 ![Polarization in the USA](images/polarization_USA.png) *Rising ideological distance between parties is a global trend.
 Source: [Pew Research Center](https://www.pewresearch.org/politics/interactives/political-polarization-1994-2017).*

----

-### What This Project Aims to Reveal

-The goal of this project is to trace long-term changes in voting behavior to identify:

-* Which policy areas are most divisive,
-* Which EPGs tend to agree or diverge,
-* And how polarization within the European Parliament evolves across time.

-Through a series of **interactive visualizations**, readers can explore voting similarity, party cohesion, and cross-group alignment in a way that makes complex patterns more intuitive.

 ---